mshjri/give-me-my-fonts/README.md

 Give Me My Fonts!
 ================

-Anyone who has used Adobe's awesome [Creative Cloud](http://www.adobe.com/creativecloud.html) service has probably come to the annoying realization that fonts bought / managed with Creative Cloud and thus TypeKit are hidden safely away in the cryptic Adobe filesystem universe and not available to you to use / send / play with in Font Book or in any other capacity other than inside Adobe's walled garden.
+Anyone who has used Adobe's [Creative Cloud](http://www.adobe.com/creativecloud.html) service has probably come to the annoying realization that fonts bought / managed with Creative Cloud and thus TypeKit are hidden safely away in the cryptic Adobe filesystem universe and not available to you to use / send / play with in Font Book or in any other capacity other than inside Adobe's walled garden.

 This means that if you want to package or send fonts included in a design file, the person who you are sending it to has to have a TypeKit subscription.